Hampton College, Peterborough

-Hampton College is an all-through school for pupils aged 4 to 18, located in Hampton, Peterborough, England.
+Hampton College is an all-through school for children aged 4 to 18, in Hampton, Peterborough, England.

 The school opened to years 7 and 8 in September 2005.

 By 2008 the school accepted students in years 7 through to 11.
 Further expansion, including a sixth form, was initially due for completion by 2010.
 Although the school began AS Level courses in September 2009, the date for the new buildings was reviewed.
 Phase 2 of the school building programme started 2011.
 In 2016 the sister school Hampton Gardens was built along with a 3G Astro turf football field.
-The Hampton Academies Trust was also formed, being led by Hampton College’s former Headmistress, Helen Price, in an attempt to unify the education and community of Hampton.
+The Hampton Academies Trust was also set up, led by Hampton College’s former headteacher, Helen Price.

 Hampton College and Hampton Gardens operate under a joint Sixth Form community with students learning in both schools.
-Hampton Gardens focuses on performing arts and dance classes whilst Hampton College retains its focus on Humanities.
+Hampton Gardens teaches performing arts and dance classes whilst Hampton College teaches humanities.
 A third school, Hampton Lakes, is planned to be built in 2021 to complete the Hampton Academies Trust.

-The school currently boasts an outdoor amphitheatre and is built around a courtyard setting.
-In the evenings, the school is used for a variety of groups and adult education classes and it is hoped that the school will eventually form the heart of the community within Hampton.
+The school has an outdoor amphitheatre and is built around a courtyard setting.
+In the evenings, the school is used for a variety of groups and adult education classes.

 The college was found to be 'outstanding' by Ofsted in 2007, and was rated as 'outstanding' in 6 out of a possible 7 categories, putting it in the top 2% of schools nationally.
-A further Ofsted inspection in July 2010 again judged the school to be 'outstanding', however, since 2017, Ofsted have lowered the school’s rating to ‘good’.
+A further Ofsted inspection in July 2010 again judged the school to be 'outstanding'; however, since 2017, Ofsted have lowered the school’s rating to ‘good’.